fleekxyz/templates/boilerplates/react-vite-template/README.md

 WARN!
 Fleek CLI is in beta phase, use it under your own responsibility ✔ Choose one of the existing sites or create a new one. › Create a new site ✔ Type name of you new site. … fleek-demos-blog
-✔ Specify the dist directory from where the site will be uploaded from … out ✔ Do you want to include the optional "build" command? … yes ✔ Specify `build` command … npm run build
+✔ Specify the dist directory from where the site will be uploaded from … dist ✔ Do you want to include the optional "build" command? … yes ✔ Specify `build` command … npm run build
 > Success!
 Fleek config file has been saved.